The Annual JBSC October Regional Regatta was completed with 6 races on Saturday/Sunday (1-2 October) in very tricky conditions.

 Note: Jervis Bay Sailing Club is now an accredited Discover Sailing Centre after a successful review by Craig Ferris of Australia Sailing on 13 December 2021.
 This provides the foundation for the learn to sail program being run by the club beginning in January (please contact Geoff Carne for details) - see Contacts

-Note: A Draft Program/Calendar for 2021/ 2022 is now shown on the website.
+Note: The Program/Calendar for 2021/ 2023 is now shown on the website.
 The Handicap Starts for this event are also on the website.

 SAILPASS link and instructions - see below with Membership details